jagsgill/Integrations/gateway-luna-helm-sample/dockerfile/README.md

 4. Execute the following command to build the image:

    `DOCKER_BUILDKIT=1 docker build -t <IMAGE_NAME> --no-cache --build-arg GW_IMAGE=<GATEWAY_IMAGE> --build-arg CLIENT_TAR_FILENAME=<CLIENT_FILE> --build-arg CLIENT_PATCH_TAR_FILENAME=<PATCH_FILE> --build-arg HSM_USER=<HSM_USER> --build-arg HSM_SERVER=<HSM_SERVER> --build-arg CERT_NAME=<CERT_NAME> --build-arg PARTITION_NAME=<PARTITION_NAME> --secret id=hsm-server-secret,src=hsm-server-secret.txt -f Dockerfile .`

    CERT_NAME is the name of the certificate that will be generated during image creation.

    **Note**: Re-running docker build will fail unless the client registration is commented out or the previous registration is deleted from the HSM.

+5. Verify the connection to HSM by running `docker run <IMAGE_NAME> /usr/local/luna/bin/64/vtl verify`

-5. Start up the container.
+6. Start up the container.
 At this time, the Policy Manager must be used to enable the HSM Keystore.
 Click on Manage Private Keys / Manage Keystore/ Enable SafeNet HSM and enter the required information.

-6. Scale down and scale up the Gateway.
+7. Scale down and scale up the Gateway.
 The Gateway is now using Luna HSM.

 ## Known Limitations

 * Policy Manager must be used to enable HSM on the Gateway once the Gateway has been started.
 * For the simplicity of this sample, HSM client registration is done during image creation.
 The registration steps can be moved out and be performed at a later time.
 * The HSM partition is specified during image creation.
 Create a new image if a new partition is to be selected.